On Premise

 2. Create Namespaces

-kubectl create ns spaceone
+kubectl create ns cloudforet

-kubectl create ns spaceone-plugin
+kubectl create ns cloudforet-plugin

 Cautions of creation namespace

-If changing the Cloudforet namespace, please refer to the following link.
+After changing the Cloudforet namespace, please refer to the following link.
 Change K8S Namespace

 3. Create Role and RoleBinding